131st Fighter Squadron

-The 131st Fighter Squadron is a unit of the Massachusetts Air National Guard 104th Fighter Wing located at Barnes Air National Guard Base, Westfield, Massachusetts.
-The 131st is equipped with the F-15C/D Eagle.
+The 131st Fighter Squadron (131 FS), nicknamed the Barnestormers, is a unit of the Massachusetts Air National Guard 104th Fighter Wing located at Barnes Air National Guard Base, Westfield, Massachusetts.
+The 131st is equipped with the McDonnell Douglas F-15C/D Eagle, and is due to convert to the Lockheed Martin F-35A Lightning II in June 2026.

 History

 World War II

 The squadron was first established in August 1942 at Bellows Field, Hawaii Territory as the 333d Fighter Squadron.
 It was initially part of the air defense of Hawaii, equipped with P-39 Airacobras.
 It also served as a Replacement Training Unit (RTU) and flew reconnaissance patrols over Hawaii until late 1943.

 The 333d deployed to the Central Pacific as part of the Thirteenth Air Force island hopping campaign against Japanese in late 1943.
 It engaged in combat with the Japanese until April 1944, returning to Hawaii and being re-equipped and trained with long-range P-51 Mustangs.
 The squadron redeployed to the Western Pacific, and was stationed on Iwo Jima while the battle for the island was still ongoing and engaged in long-range B-29 Superfortress escort missions over Japan.
 It continued that mission until the end of hostilities in August 1945.
 The unit was reassigned to the Mariana Islands, as a Far East Air Forces fighter squadron, and was inactivated there in 1946.